The White Card; or, Claudia Rankine's American conversations on race and citizenship

 The White Card – her first published play – came out this year, beginning the necessary American conversation on white (male) privilege, the white card being played more often than the race card in a “Stacked Deck” – Alisa Solomon’s headline for her fine April 10th review in The Nation.

-And Just Us: An American Conversation, a book of essays (an excerpt, “I Wanted to Know What White Men Thought About Their Privilege.
-So I Asked”, was recently published in The New York Times Magazine, see 17 July 2019) will be forthcoming in 2020.
+And Just Us: An American Conversation, a book of essays, will be forthcoming in 2020.
+(An excerpt, “I Wanted to Know What White Men Thought About Their Privilege.
+So I Asked”, was recently published in The New York Times Magazine, see 17 July 2019).

 Race and citizenship.
 African American citizenship has been contested from the very beginning of America, the original Constitution of the United States resolving that to the number of free persons – excluding Indians not taxed – should be added three fifth of ‘all other persons’ (read: slaves), not that they could vote, but to determine how many seats that Georgia, say, should have in the House of Representatives, slave states thus being overrepresented.